kjmosier/Dottie-Kong/readme.md

 [ ] Make an area for game roughly the size of a cell phone screen.
    a.
 720 x 1280 px
    b. bordersize 5px

 [ ] Make a Dot which can navigate the game area being controlled by the arrow keys or wasd.

+Advent of Dot:

+   Make an arena
+   Make Dot
+   Make Dot Move in arena
+   Make Obstacles in arena